Gladghost-name/WordTwister/README.md

-# MVN
+# Word Twister
-Modulize Vector Network
+Generate Anagrams of a word.
-##### A Machine learning algorithm that works by modulizing and shifting similar vectors towards each other.
+##### A Flexible Anagram solver of words of different lengths